 Often we get asked by people or businesses what are the alternatives to poisons?
-First, it really needs to be emphasized that there seem to be no scientific studies that show rodenticides like SGARs are at all effective at meaningfully reducing rodents, particularly in ex-urban/suburban towns like Arlington.
+First, it really needs to be emphasized that there seem to be no scientific studies that show rodenticides like SGARs are at all effective at meaningfully reducing rodents over a sustained period of time, particularly in ex-urban/suburban towns like Arlington.
 So giving up rat poisons shouldn’t require the need for an alternative since they don’t work well and may actually even be a contributing factor to rodent infestations (for more info about how this on our Frequently Asked Questions page).
-But if you are not comfortable giving up poisons without an alternative plan lined up or if you already do not use poisons and are in need options, the good news is that there are many poison-free alternatives to rodenticides.
+However, if you are not comfortable giving up poisons without an alternative plan lined up or if you already do not use poisons and are in need options, the good news is that there are many poison-free alternatives to rodenticides.

 The most important way to reduce rats and keep them off your property and out of your home is to focus on improving trash management.
 This means removing access to food and water sources, as well as exercising exclusion (in other words, finding whatever points of entry a rodent may have into your home and blocking it off).